 Lighting is all about harvest.

-Horticulture lighting is the method for stimulating plant growth, when natural light is lacking, by lights with appropriately designed spectral emitting.
+Horticulture lighting is the method for stimulating plant growth by artificial lighting fixtures when natural light is lacking.

-Professional horticulture lighting is not only about providing sufficient light energy for plants’ growth through the improvement of photosynthesis, but also about helping plants to produce more fruit, flower or leaves as well as shorten or extend a specific growing period.
+Professional horticulture lighting is not only about providing sufficient light for plant growth through the improvement of photosynthesis, but also about helping plants to produce a more beautiful flower, better shape of leaves and more fruit as well as shorten or extend a specific growing period.

 For professional horticulture lighting, the proper tailored recipes are essential for optimization of plant growing in purpose.
 The specific needs of different plants in each growing period and each part of plant organs determine which lighting recipe is better for optimize growth.